Persecution of Kashmiri Shias: Modern times

-The 1979 Islamic Revolution of Iran was the turning point of the Shiaism in Kashmir.
-Kashmiri shias took the inspiration from it, their clergy went to Iran and established connection with the Iranian clergy.
-In the subsequent years, kashmiri shia institutions started sending their students to Iran and it led to the political as well as religious awareness of Kashmiri Shias.
+The 1979 Islamic Revolution of Iran was the turning point of the Shi'ism in Kashmir.
+Kashmiri Shias took the inspiration from it, their clergy went to Iran and established connection with the Iranian clergy.
+In the subsequent years, Kashmiri Shia institutions started sending their students to Iran and it led to the political as well as religious awareness of Kashmiri Shias.
 They see in the victory of the Shias in Lebanon, Iraq, Iran, Yemen their own triumph.

 In recent years, the literacy rate among Shia Muslims in Kashmir has witnessed a significant increase.
 Members of this community have made noteworthy contributions to both Kashmir and the broader global context.
 Additionally, a growing number of authors, scholars, historians, and poets have emerged from this group, reflecting their active participation in intellectual and cultural spheres.

 Major mourning processions have been banned by the Government of Jammu and Kashmir since the 1990s when there was a rise in insurgency in the state.
 However, one of the biggest mourning procession, which passes through Lal Chowk, Srinagar, has been permitted again since 2023, after a ban of over 3 decades.

 Smaller processions are permitted in some areas of the state, including in the districts of Bandipora, Srinagar, Budgam, Parts of Ganderbal, Baramulla, Leh and Kargil.